newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 > "A.: Liars my lady, I am afraid.
 'Tis only but one box to tick."<br>
 > "Lady: Can you show me?"<br>

 She asked, anguishly.
-Visibly she was not used to have her questions addressed.
+Visibly she was not used to having her questions addressed.

 > "A.: In due time, we will, my lady.
 But first, let me address another aspect of our little issue."<br>
 > "Lady: Please, proceed"<br>